Nutrition can play a vital role for people who have Thalassaemia.

-- Folic acid: this will help with anaemia and it is also important for women to supplement folic acid to prevent developmental abnormalities of babies in the womb.
+- Folic acid: is recommended for thalassaemia intermediate patients this will help with anaemia and it is also important for women to supplement folic acid to prevent developmental abnormalities of babies in the womb.

 - Vitamin D: Vitamin D is mainly absorbed from the sun, so since the UK weather is not as sunny and holidays are unlikely this year, it is recommended for all to take a vitamin D supplement.
 Vitamin D is also essential for calcium absorption which is vital for bone health and strength

 Changing habits such as the foods you normally eat can be difficult.
 However, by making small changes and replacing some of the foods you normally eat with the foods that are recommended, it can make a big difference.

 |Food that should be eaten in moderation||Replacement|

 |Beef mince||Turkey mince|